dapr/quickstarts/hello-kubernetes/README.md

 1. Follow [these steps](https://github.com/dapr/docs/blob/master/howto/configure-redis/README.md) to create a Redis store.
 2. Once your store is created, add the keys to the `redis.yaml` file in the `deploy` directory.
-    > **Note:** the `redis.yaml` file provided in this sample takes plain text secrets.
+    > **Note:** the `redis.yaml` file provided in this quickstart takes plain text secrets.
 In a production-grade application, follow [secret management](https://github.com/dapr/docs/blob/master/concepts/secrets/) instructions to securely manage your secrets.
 3. Apply the `redis.yaml` file: `kubectl apply -f ./deploy/redis.yaml` and observe that your state store was successfully configured!

 ```bash